You have turned-in this assignment. You can review the lesson and see your previous answers.

 So grab everything that you need for today's lesson and let's get going.

-So by the end of today's lesson, you will be able to identify Nigeria's global connections and describe some ways in which the country is changing.
+So, by the end of today's lesson, you will be able to identify Nigeria's global connections and describe some ways in which the country is changing.

-Globalisation means the links and interdependencies between countries all around the world.
+Globalization means the links and interdependencies between countries all around the world.

 Diaspora is a group of people who have scattered across the world, but maintain cultural connections from their place of origin.